A successful leader Is not a chief problem solver

 Stop Operating From Fear-Based Thoughts

-Typically, when someone is trying to solve everything, it means they are operating from fear-based thoughts.
-“What do the customers think?
+Typically, when someone is trying to solve everything, it’s because they’re operating from fear-based thoughts.
+“What do customers think?
 What if I lose revenue?
-What if I let down employees I value?
-What if I have to fire someone and get seen as the bad guy?”
-Sound familiar?
-Note this: if your primary focus is avoidingnegative outcomes, your decision-making is reactive; thus, you’re not guiding the company toward long-term success but rather managing immediate short-term issues over and over again.
-You need a leadership mindset transformation—from fear to empowerment—that is the key to creating a sustainable and thriving business.
+What if employees get upset?”
+If your main focus is avoiding negative outcomes, you’re making reactive decisions rather than steering the company toward long-term success.
+This is why a mindset shift is crucial—moving from fear to empowerment helps create a sustainable and thriving business.

 Let Go of “Fix-It” Mode